 Just a mom

-Our society can make us feel like “JUST BEING A MOM” should be worn as a badge of honor and that it’s selfish to think about yourself.
+Our society can make us feel like “JUST BEING A MOM” should be worn as a badge of honor and that it’s selfish to think about ourselves.
 The “busy” culture, where busy equals importance, is all around us.
 But then what happens when the person that takes care of it all, the mama, loses herself in one role, and one role only?

 If we don’t take care of ourselves, we can’t fully take care of others.